-The PC gaming industry doesn’t revolve solely around processors, gaming cards, tricked out towers, and RGB lighting.
+The PC gaming industry doesn’t revolve solely around processors, graphics cards, tricked out towers, and RGB lighting.

 No, there’s an entire cottage industry of “gaming gimmicks” that gaming enthusiasts spend billions of their hard earned monies on annually that has nothing to do with the hardware that lets you gain in the first place.